Fate and fortune. Power and passion. What does it take to be the queen of a kingdom when you’re only seventeen? Find out in The Star-Touched Queen.

 I loved Gauri as a character, and Amar was… interesting.
 I can’t decide whether I really liked him or not, but he was a very intriguing character.
 Kamala was so entertaining that I hope we’ll see her again, although I don’t know that it’s likely.

-The prose was also beautiful, with quotes like this:
+The prose in The Star-Touched Queen was also beautiful, with quotes like this:

 “Mirror after mirror… giving way to countries spiked with spires, turrets bursting with small ivy flowers, cities awash in color, and a thousand skies painted in vespertine violets of anxious nightfall waiting for stars, dawns just barely blooming pink and orange with new light, afternoons presiding over sleeping towns… it was all here.”